THE VANCHURCH STORY

 On August 3, 1941, the Vancouver Church of Christ began meeting in the home of Catherine McCoy at 104 West 30th.
 For several years the church rented facilities, moving as necessary as they grew.
 Around 1945 a growing membership bought its first building at 18th and West Reserve.
 Within five years a larger building was acquired at 26th and F Streets.
 In 1959, with 97 members, the church committed to buy a piece of property on the corner of East Mill Plain and Andresen Road.
 On July 9, 1961, the church began meeting in the building on Andresen Road.

-SPECIAL SUNDAY IN MAY 1959-PRESENT
+SPECIAL SUNDAY IN MAY 1959-Present

 The Vancouver church began a tradition in 1959 of establishing its annual budget on 51 Sundays a year.
 The first Sunday in May is set aside for a special contribution with the goal of each household contributing a week’s salary.
 This tradition has proven providential in helping to pay much of the debt incurred for the church building.
 Beyond funding construction and debt service, this special contribution has been used on other major projects such as community outreach, foreign missions, and benevolence.

 Special appeals to support mission work and benevolent ministries have always been met with overwhelming support.
 The congregation has never failed to give generously when presented with a need.
 This practice is now used on an as-needed basis in the years where we see a specific need to do this.

 SOJOURN IN A HIGH SCHOOL 2003-2005